The New Ranges Library

 Range comprehension

-List comprehension is syntactic sugar of the sweetest kind for the functional algorithm map and filter and allows you to create at runtime new lists.
+List comprehension is syntactic sugar of the sweetest kind for the functional algorithm map and filter and allows you to create new lists at runtime.
 The functional programming language Miranda introduced list comprehension; Haskell made them known.
 It is not an accident that list comprehension looks like the mathematical notation for set comprehension because Haskell is based on mathematical concepts.

 The figure compares set comprehension in Mathematics with list comprehension in Haskell.